5 Nonlinear regressions

 5.1 What is a nonlinear regression?

-The most important thing first: the distinction between a linear and a nonlinear regression is NOT if you fit a linear function.
-Quadratic, cubic and other polynomial functional forms are all linear regressions.
-A regression is called a “linear regression” if the function of the mean can be represented as a polynmial of the form
+The most important thing first: the main distinction between a linear and a nonlinear regression is NOT if you fit a linear function.
+Quadratic, cubic and other polynomial functional forms (although sometimes also referred to as “polynomial regressions”) are effectively all linear regressions.

 However, there are a number of functions that cannot be expressed as a linear regression.
+This usually means that the parameters of your model are somehow inside a more complex function that cannot be reduced to a polynomial.
 Typical examples in ecology are growth or density dependence models, or in biology certain reaction or dose-response curves.
 In these an other case, you will have to run a nonlinear regression.
 The simplest case is a nonlinear regression with a normal residuals, which is known as nls(nonlinear least squares).

 5.2 Fitting a nonlinear regression using nls